FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.

 ## *Shoi-fuda*
-*Shoi-fuda* (背負い札) are cards in a player’s hand that, when discarded into the field, could be captured by one of the other two players to complete their yaku (due to having only one card missing from the yaku).
+*Shoi-fuda* (背負い札, lit. "burden cards") are cards in a player’s hand that, when discarded into the field, could be captured by one of the other two players to complete their yaku (due to having only one card missing from the yaku).

 **A player cannot play their *shoi-fuda* from their hand** (they cannot discard it nor use it to capture a card on the table).